 QCDSM is a decent start for performance tracking, but the categories leave many struggling to define the best metrics.
 After several iterations, I believe I have an alternative worth sharing, .
-The key benefits of changing from QCDSM to HETAE include:
+The key benefits of changing from QCDSM to HEATE include:

 Safety first, and a better sorting of importance, though all are critical for the long term

 The categories drive more towards the ideals than merely the type of metric

 The categories are more intuitively relevant to all contexts